The 8 Best and Worst Foods for Cholesterol

 Cholesterol Super Foods

 Garlic and Turmeric are two superfoods you’ll want to include in your diet.
-Garlic is highly nutritious and has cholesterol-supporting properties that can potentially reduce the risk of heart disease.
+Garlic is highly nutritious and has cholesterol-supporting properties that can potentially support heart health.
 Garlic also supports the reduction of LDL cholesterol.
-Curcumin is the active compound in turmeric and is a powerful anti-inflammatory and antioxidant.
+Curcumin is the active compound in turmeric and is a powerful antioxidant.

 Clean Meats